Effective: Anticipated Fall 2012

 Liability protection

-Approved ISU volunteers are provided personal liability protection by the Iowa Tort Claims Act, Iowa Code Chapter 669, and the Federal Volunteer Protection Act, 42 United States Code Chapter 139, while acting within the scope of their volunteer services.
-The State will defend, indemnify, and hold ISU volunteers harmless against a tort claim caused by an act or omission of the ISU volunteer unless the act or omission of the volunteer involved intentional or criminal misconduct, a knowing violation of the law, a transaction from which the volunteer derives an improper personal benefit or the volunteer does not cooperate with an investigation of the incident or transaction that led to the claim.
+Subject to the determination of the Iowa Attorney General, Chapter 669 of the Code of Iowa provides for defense and indemnification of Iowa State University approved volunteers while they are acting within the scope of their authorized volunteer duties, and while under the direction and supervision of the university.
+Pursuant to Chapter 669, the State will defend, indemnify, and hold ISU volunteers harmless against a tort claim caused by an act or omission of the ISU volunteer acting within the scope of their authorized volunteer duties, and while under the direction and supervision of the university, unless the act or omission of the volunteer involved intentional or criminal misconduct, a knowing violation of the law, a transaction from which the volunteer derives an improper personal benefit or the volunteer does not cooperate with an investigation of the incident or transaction that led to the claim.

 Exceptions